What Causes Samsung 870 EVO Failures?

 How much does Samsung 870 EVO data recovery cost?

-Samsung 870 EVO firmware recovery costs $600–$900.
-If the NAND degradation requires intensive read-retry extraction, the case may fall into the $1,200–$1,500 tier.
+Samsung 870 EVO firmware-tier recovery costs $600–$900.
+If the case requires intensive multi-pass imaging to extract data from heavily degraded NAND, it may fall into the $1,200–$1,500 tier.
 Free evaluation and firm quote before any paid work.
 No data recovered means no charge.

 Can Samsung Magician detect this failure before it happens?